February 3 – March 24

 RE:Create is a creative community makerspace in the Matthews Art Gallery for two months this year – February and March.
 It opens at 10 a.m. on Saturday, Feb.
 3 with a free workshop by sculptor, Becky Grismer.
 Later that day, from 4-6 p.m., an opening reception for the public takes place!
 Mark your calendars.

-This space will be free, open to the public, and will have programmed workshops each week that give the community an opportunity to learn from and engage with our local artists.
+This space is free, open to the public, and has programmed workshops each week that give the community an opportunity to learn from and engage with our local artists.
 This is a BIG ArtCentral Spearfish project.

 A makerspace for the creatively curious.

 We welcome the inquisitive, curious, skeptical, baffled, and creatively perplexed to be a part of this adventure with us.

 The theme of the space is making art from found objects so we’re not only making things, but we’re also bringing awareness to how much garbage is thrown out.

 There will be a Cardboard Chaos area for younger audiences (in age and at heart), as well as working space, conversation space, tools and items that can be used for exploring creativity and art-making.

 Everyone is invited to come and try weaving on our community loom.
 No weaving experience required.
 Bring your own materials or use the ones we have available.

 Partnering with our community’s own artists and crafters, each week will have a theme and suggested projects to get the conversation going.
 Saturday mornings will set a theme for the week and provide an opportunity for us to learn from our community artists, and engage in unexpected conversations, all through the process of exploring our creativity.
 Workshops take place Saturdays, 10 a.m. to 1 p.m., in the art gallery.